 Laser-Guided Karma: Sierra is told to pick having her hand or knee being shot by a former member of Lung's gang.
 When Skitter rescues them, she asks the gang member the same question but with a bug whose venom causes your skin to rot off.

 Lethal Harmless Powers: Worm loves this trope.
 A lot.
-Anyone on-camera with a seemingly odd or overspecialized power can be relied upon to do something clever with it.
+Anyone on-camera with a seemingly odd or overspecialized power (such as Taylor herself) can be relied upon to do something clever with it.

 The trope is explicitly discussed by Miss Militia in Scourge 19.2 when the Echidna battle forces various capes to rethink how effective or dangerous seemingly harmless powers can be when utilized by individuals with nothing holding them back.